Pound falls as weak UK data dents recovery hopes

 A weak economy increases the risk that the Bank of England will opt to print more cash under its quantitative easing programme next month.
 That could leave the pound vulnerable to more falls.

-That took it well below a peak of $1.6310 hit in late September when improvements in UK data stoked optimism the economy would recover in the final three months of the year.
+That took it well below a peak of $1.6310 (1.020 pounds) hit in late September when improvements in UK data stoked optimism the economy would recover in the final three months of the year.

 Economists' forecasts for the economy have worsened steadily this year and the third quarter is expected to show only very modest growth.